josssss07/BDCC-cia1/README.md

 ## Overview and details

-This study aims to evaluate the performance of various Python implementations (e.g., CPython, PyPy, Jython) by measuring processing speed and analyzing the impact of parallelization on algorithm execution.
+This study aims to evaluate the performance of various Python implementations by measuring processing speed and analyzing the impact of parallelization on algorithm execution.
 The tasks are divided into two main objectives: comparing Python implementations and investigating the effects of parallelization.

 ### Languages used for benchmarking: